 Dear Mr. Mulindwa:

-The IEEE 802 LAN/MAN Standards Committee, as a leading consensus-based industry standards body is pleased to review the Uganda Communication Commission consultation on guidelines for use of the TV White Spaces (TVWS) in Uganda.
-Here are responses to the question in the consultation:
+The IEEE 802 LAN/MAN Standards Committee, as a leading consensus-based standards body, is pleased to review the Uganda Communication Commission consultation on guidelines for use of the TV White Spaces (TVWS) in Uganda.
+Here are responses to the questions in the consultation:

 Question 1: